nickerso/cellml-spec-sphinx-test/source/import-units-element-item.rst

    namespace.
 The value of the name attribute MUST be a valid CellML identifier.
-The value of the name attribute MUST NOT be identical to the name attribute of any other import units or units element in the CellML Infoset.
+The value of the name attribute MUST NOT be identical to the name attribute of any other import units or units element in the CellML infoset.

 2. Every import units element MUST contain a units\_ref attribute in the empty namespace.
 The value of the units\_ref attribute MUST be a valid CellML identifier.
-The value of the units\_ref attribute MUST match the value of the name attribute on a units or import units element in the imported CellML Infoset.
+The value of the units\_ref attribute MUST match the value of the name attribute on a units or import units element in the imported CellML infoset.
 The value of the units\_ref attribute MUST NOT match the value of the units\_ref attribute on any sibling import units element.